karthikiyer365/DB-SQL-Yelp/README.md

 # DB-SQL-Yelp

-1. This is a Database Management project, based in SQL.
+This is a Database Management project, based in SQL.
 The repository is initiated on the 1st of April, 2024 and will be developed over the course of the next month.

+It is better to access the files at the google drive link.
+The YELP datasets cannot be uploaded to the github repository and hence have been hosted on the google drive.
+For the same reason, the code files run when executed through the Colab on the link provided.
+All Files and Folders at: https://drive.google.com/drive/folders/1lacpglVoNXucHOwbDCY5j2u6KAjcRwPu?usp=sharing

 Team Members -
 Github Repository

 ○ Vidit Sheth (G27981166) - ViditSheth77

 ○ Avani Rao (G45297503) - Avani032000

 ○ Karthik Iyer (G36721984) - karthikiyer365

 ○ Akash Poddar (G34554396) - Akash69420

 Project Name : Data analysis for YELP reviews

 We are embarking on a comprehensive data analysis project utilizing the PostgreSQL database management system, featuring Yelp database with 4 json files.
 Data found at: https://www.yelp.com/dataset

-All Files and Folders at: https://drive.google.com/drive/folders/1lacpglVoNXucHOwbDCY5j2u6KAjcRwPu?usp=sharing Data, Processing : initial_cleaning_file.ipynb
+Data, Processing : initial_cleaning_file.ipynb
 SQL and Spark: YELP_SQL_DBanalysis.ipynb
+Database file: YELP_DB.db

+Only partial execution of code can work on YELP_DB since project is executed using both SQL as well as spark.

 The data isin the form of json files with folling types of info: